ionos-cloud/ionosctl/docs/subcommands/VPN Gateway/wireguard/peer/create.md

   -h, --help                 Print usage
       --host string          Hostname or IPV4 address that the WireGuard Server will connect to (required) --ips strings          Comma separated subnets of CIDRs that are allowed to connect to the WireGuard Gateway.
 Specify "a.b.c.d/32" for an individual IP address.
 Specify "0.0.0.0/0" or "::/0" for all addresses (required)
-      --name string          Name of the WireGuard Peer (required) --no-headers           Don't print table headers when table output is used -o, --output string        Desired output format [text|json|api-json] (default "text")
+      --location string      The location your resources are hosted in.
+Possible values: [de/fra de/txl] (default "de/txl") --name string          Name of the WireGuard Peer (required) --no-headers           Don't print table headers when table output is used -o, --output string        Desired output format [text|json|api-json] (default "text")